 It can be hard to find a Christmas pudding that doesn’t have alcohol or eggs in it.
 I found this recipe on a blog called Not Just Green Fingers – I can’t claim it as my own but I wanted to share it as I was very pleased with it when I made it last year.
-I have slightly reduced the quantity of citrus zest and juice.
+I have slightly reduced the quantity of citrus and nutmeg.

 I used a one litre ceramic pudding bowl but you could also buy a plastic lidded container to steam a pudding in.
 I got one as a wedding gift from John Lewis and it was very reasonably priced.
 This pudding needs to be steamed for six hours so it’s something to do when you’re at home for the day.
 It can be steamed in about two hours in a pressure cooker but I haven’t ever tested this.
 This recipe serves 4-6.